These delicious Christmas Mince Pies by Pete Evans will be a hit at Christmas and best of all they are gluten, dairy & refined sugar free.

-Welcome to my Christmas Recipe Countdown, where each day leading up to Christmas, I will be sharing recipes from some of my Friday Foodies, as well as a few from myself.
+Welcome to my Christmas Recipe Series, where I will be sharing recipes from some of my Friday Foodies, as well as a few from myself.

-Day two’s recipe, Christmas Mince Pies appears courtesy of Pete Evans.
+These Christmas Mince Pies appear courtesy of Pete Evans.

 What Pete says: